-- Adoption of the 2016 Edition of the California Fire Code and 2015 International Fire Code with certain local amendments and additions. - Adoption of Appendix A from the 2015 International Wildland-Urban Interface Code. - Adoption of Appendix N of the 2016 California Fire Code: Temporary haunted houses, ghost walks and similar amusement uses; this appendix reinforces standards that are already enforced throughout Marin County Fire agencies; Clarify definitions; Fire Code, Jurisdiction, Counsel, and Fire Code Official. - Clarify application of Residential Code. - Add a section providing Damage and Expense Recovery. - Add a section providing for Fire Prevention Resource Sharing.
+- Adoption of the 2019 Edition of the California Fire Code and 2018 International Fire Code with certain local amendments and additions. - Adoption of Appendix A from the 2018 International Wildland-Urban Interface Code. - Adoption of Appendix O of the 2016 California Fire Code: Temporary haunted houses, ghost walks and similar amusement uses; this appendix reinforces standards that are already enforced throughout Marin County Fire agencies.
+Clarify definitions; Fire Code, Jurisdiction, Counsel, and Fire Code Official. - Clarify application of Residential Code. - Add a section providing Damage and Expense Recovery. - Add a section providing for Fire Prevention Resource Sharing. - Add A section for Unwarranted Alarms - Amend section for additional operational permits.

-- Amend section for additional operational permits. - Removed additional operating permits already covered in the existing code adoption. - Correct the referenced sections for establishing limits for storage of various hazardous materials. - Add section requiring a construction permit to implement a Vegetation Management Plan. - Amend Chapter 1 to specify the offense, amount, and number of days as it relates to violations of the Fire Code. - Added the definition of "Junior Accessory Dwelling Unit" and the exemption of residential fire sprinklers in these units to support existing regulations in the Marin County Code. - Modified the definition of "Membrane Structure" and "Tent" to include the term "Umbrella Structure" in order to capture large scale umbrellas that are being installed around the District and the County.
-(This wording will be added to the code in the 2018 IFC).
-Added the definition of "Umbrella Structure" to both support the addition of the term in "Membrane Structure" and "Tent".) - Added a section to address "Unwarranted Alarm Notification" in order to address the issue of continued unwarranted alarm responses. - Added definition of "Unwarranted Alarm" to support the addition of the term for continued unwarranted alarm responses. - Added requirement for "Emergency Preparedness for Hotels, Lodging, and Congregate Houses" to provide guests access to a telephone to report emergencies. - Modified the requirement of "Commercial Cooking Systems" to include referenced standard NFPA 96. - Add sections pertaining to public storage facilities addressing location, fire resistance, apparatus access, flammable liquids, and hazardous materials storage. - Add a section addressing the manufacture, storage, sale, possession, handling, or use of fireworks. - Add section requiring certain target hazard buildings to be subject to the creation of pre-plans conforming to Fire Department Standards. - Add definitions of Coverings, Second Unit, Spark Arrester, Substantial Remodel, Temporary, Fire Road, and Public Storage Facilities. - Add section requiring fire roads to gain access to improved, unimproved, and undeveloped areas.
+- Add section requiring a construction permit to implement a Vegetation Management Plan. - Amend Chapter 1 to specify the offense, amount, and number of days as it relates to violations of the Fire Code. - Added a section to address "Unwarranted Alarm Notification" in order to address the issue of continued unwarranted alarm responses. - Added definition of "Unwarranted Alarm" to support the addition of the term for continued unwarranted alarm responses. - Added requirement for "Emergency Preparedness for Hotels, Lodging, and Congregate Houses" to provide guests access to a telephone to report emergencies. - Add sections pertaining to public storage facilities addressing location, fire resistance, apparatus access, flammable liquids and hazardous materials storage. - Add a section addressing the manufacture, storage, sale, possession, handling, or use of fireworks. - Add section requiring certain target hazard buildings to be subject to the creation of pre-plans conforming to Fire Department Standards. - Modified Occupancy Classification by adding Agricultural crop cultivation, drying, processing and storage to F-1 occupancies. - Add definitions of Coverings, Pre-Plan, Public Storage Facility, Spark Arrester, Spark Arrester, Substantial Remodel, Temporary, and Unwarranted Alarm. - Add section requiring fire apparatus access to gain access to improved, unimproved and undeveloped areas. - Add section requiring aerial fire apparatus access for buildings greater than 3 stories or 30 feet in height. - Add section requiring evaluation and maintenance of bridges used by fire apparatus. - Add section allowing for the prohibition of vehicle parking on private access ways. - Add section to provide fire department connections within 100 feet of fire hydrants. - Add exception to the requirement for a fire hydrant upgrade when an approved fire sprinkler system is installed throughout. - Amend section requiring fire sprinkler system for all new construction, major additions, substantial remodels, commercial buildings greater than 3000sf that add greater than 10% floor area, and change of uses of structures that result in higher fire or life safety exposure.

-- Add section requiring truck company access for buildings greater than 3 stories or 30 feet in height. - Add section requiring load testing of bridges used by fire apparatus. - Add section allowing for the prohibition of vehicle parking on private access ways. - Add section to provide fire department connections within 100 feet of fire hydrants. - Add exception to the requirement for a fire hydrant upgrade when an approved fire sprinkler system is installed throughout. - Amend section requiring fire sprinkler system for all new construction, new second units, major additions, substantial remodels, commercial buildings greater than 3000sf that add greater than 10% floor area, and change of uses of structures that result in higher fire or life safety exposure. - Modified the requirement for where sprinklers are required in residential occupancies to include manufactured homes, mobile homes, and multifamily manufactured homes with 2 or more dwelling units in accordance with Title 25 of the California Code of Regulations. - Amend section to clarify that sprinklers required by amendments are not meant to disallow for other provisions allowed in the Building Code and to clarify how sprinklers shall be installed. - Add additional language requiring fire alarm systems to be installed in commercial buildings. - Add section allowing owner operator to provide smoke alarm documentation. - Amend Chapter 49 referencing local Wildland-Urban Interface areas, fire hazard reduction and relocating language addressing hazard abatement in those designated areas.
+- Modified the requirement for where sprinklers are required in residential occupancies to include manufactured homes, mobile homes, and multifamily manufactured homes with 2 or more dwelling units in accordance with Title 25 of the California Code of Regulations. - Amend section to clarify that sprinklers required by amendments are not meant to disallow for other provisions allowed in the Building Code and to clarify how sprinklers shall be installed. - Add additional language requiring fire alarm systems to be installed in commercial buildings. - Add section allowing owner operator to provide smoke alarm documentation. - Amended Chapter 11 for existing by adding exceptions. - Deleted Chapter 26 Fumigation and Insecticidal Fogging. - Added section for standpipes during construction and during demolition - Amend Chapter 49 referencing local Wildland-Urban Interface areas, fire hazard reduction and relocating language addressing hazard abatement in those designated areas. - Added permits for explosives and fireworks. - Amended NFPA 13 to include permanent calculation plate requirements.